hazelcast/hazelcast-jet/site/docs/operations/discovery.md

 cluster members is always via TCP/IP, regardless of the discovery mechanism used.

+The discovery mechanism must be configured before node startup and the options are [configured)(configuration) in `hazelcast.yaml`.

-Hazelcast Jet uses the following discovery mechanisms.
+Hazelcast Jet supports the following discovery mechanisms.

 ## Multicast